-The Transportation Authority led the construction of the new westbound on- and offramps on Yerba Buena Island. ▲ bound on- and off-ramps which were completed on-budget and on-time.
+The Transportation Authority led the construction of the new westbound Bay Bridge on- and off-ramps on Yerba Buena Island, which opened for use with a ribbon-cutting ceremony on October 22. ▲ bound on- and off-ramps which were completed on-budget and on-time.
 In addition, the Transportation Authority's contractor for this project, Golden State Bridge, met the Disadvantaged Business Enterprise (DBE) participation goal of 12.5%.

 We continue to work closely with the California Department of Transportation (Caltrans) on the newly opened Eastern Span Bicycle and Pedestrian Path, which terminates at the YBI Bicycle/Pedestrian landing area.
 The Transportation Authority is leading coordination with Caltrans, the Bay Area Toll Authority (BATA), and TIDA to construct a temporary Vista Point area which will provide a better connection to the bicycle/pedestrian landing area.
-The Vista Point is scheduled for opening in early 2017 and will include restrooms, bike racks, benches, and hydration facilities, as well as a shuttle service taking visitors to Treasure Island.
+The Vista Point is scheduled for opening in Spring 2017 and will include restrooms, bike racks, benches, and hydration facilities, as well as a shuttle service taking visitors to Treasure Island.